 Dr. Christine McCauley Ohannessian is the Director of the Center for Behavioral Health Research at Connecticut Children’s Medical Center.
 She also is a Professor in the Departments of Pediatrics and Psychiatry in the University of Connecticut School of Medicine.
 Dr. Ohannessian graduated from the University of Massachusetts with an undergraduate degree in psychology and received both her Master’s and Ph.D. degrees from the Department of Human Development and Family Studies at the Pennsylvania State University.
 In addition, Dr. Ohannessian completed a postdoctoral fellowship in the Department of Psychiatry’s Alcohol Research Center at the University of Connecticut School of Medicine.
 Dr. Ohannessian’s research interests focus on the relationship between contexts such as the family and adolescent psychological health and development.
 She is especially interested in adolescent substance use, internalizing problems (e.g., anxiety and depression), and technology use.
 Dr. Ohannessian currently serves on the Editorial Boards for Developmental Psychology, Journal of Studies on Alcohol and Drugs, and Journal of Marriage and Family.
 Previously, she served on the faculty at the University of Delaware and the University of Texas at Austin.
 View Vita

 Dr. Kaitlin Flannery graduated with a B.S. in Psychology from the University of Delaware.
-She received her M.A. from the University of Connecticut, where she is currently pursuing her Ph.D. in Developmental Psychology.
+She received her M.A. and Ph.D. from the University of Connecticut in Developmental Psychology.
 Kaitlin is currently an assistant professor at the State University of New York at Cortland.
 Kaitlin’s research interests focus on social development in adolescence, especially within friendships and sibling relationships.